-T. Plan Support Agreement and Selection of the Final COH Group Plan Proposal
+U. Plan Support Agreement and Selection of the Final COH Group Plan Proposal

 During the bidding process and Auction, the Debtors continued to engage with the COH Group to improve the terms of the Initial COH Group Plan Proposal.
 As a result, in addition to the Final OWJ Bid and Final KPS Bid received in the Auction, the Debtors also simultaneously reviewed and considered a revised proposal made in parallel by the COH Group.
-On January 7, 2021, the Debtors received the Final COH Group Plan Proposal, which was a further revised written proposal from the COH Group that improved the terms of the Initial COH Group Plan Proposal.
+On January 7, 2021, the Debtors received athe Final COH Group Plan Proposal, which was a further revised written proposal from the COH Group that improved the terms of the prior COH Group Bid.
+As of the time of the filing of this Disclosure Statement, the Debtors are continuing to consider the merits of the Revised Initial COH Group Bid and the Final KPS Bid.
+Plan Proposal.